sneha787/project/README.md

 * **IDE** - **Visual Studio code**
 * **Operating Syatem** - **macOs**

-* For run this react app in local environment, we have to add node modules packages to our system.
+**If I will do modification I will push new changes on it** **Note: For run this react app in local environment, we have to add node modules packages to our system.

 ## I mentioned here my topics, which I inclided to create react app: